LATE JOYS LIVE SHOWS

-Late Joys soap-box crooner Mr. P performs Fridays at The Butterfly Bar, joined occasionally by some or all of the Late Joys (and other times by Study Session band-fellow Kelly Rath).
+Late Joys soap-box crooner Mr. P performs First Fridays every monty at The Butterfly Bar happy hour (6pm - 8pm), joined occasionally by some or all of the other Late Joys (and sometimes by his Study Session band-fellow Kelly Rath).
 You'll hear plenty of familiar covers (see the list below) to go with favorite original numbers.
-Music starts around 6:00 p.m. and winds up around 8:00 p.m.
-Drop by for a scrumptious beverage and some acoustic stylings in this terrific room or (when the weather plays nice) outdoors on the deck!
+Drop by for a scrumptious beverage and great Italian food from Patrizi's while Mr. P practices acoustic stylings in this terrific room or (when the weather plays nice) outdoors on the deck!

 To tide you over until the next live show, here's a little EP of recordings from a previous Carousel Lounge gig (3/8/14).

 With influences that include The Beatles, The Kinks, Elvis Costello and the Attractions, The Jam, The Clash and loads of '80s and '90s Brit-pop guitar-based groups, the five-member band puts on a high-octane show that's groovy, melodic and infused with fun.